Conscription in Russia: Russo-Ukrainian war (2022–present)

-Began in October 2023 the process of the creation of the Unified Military Register (Единый реестр воинского учета) also known as Unified Register of Military Personnel (Единый реестр военнообязанных).
+The process of the creation of the Unified Military Register (Единый реестр воинского учета) also known as Unified Register of Military Personnel (Единый реестр военнообязанных) began in October 2023.
 In November 2022, Putin signed a decree in which he instructed the Ministry of Digital Development and the Federal Taxation Service, with the participation of the Ministry of Defense, to form a state information resource for updating military registration documents by April 2024.
 The new system makes it possible to receive and enter information about those liable for military service online, and both military registration and enlistment office employees and citizens themselves will have access to it.
 In addition, employers will also be able to inform commissariats online about those liable for military service and update military registration information.
 Information for the register will be taken from various government resources and systems, including the State Services portal.
 As a result, it will be possible to register online with the military registration and enlistment office.
 This is especially true for 16–17-year-old boys of pre-conscription age, who must submit information about themselves from 1 January to 31 March.
 When registering remotely, the person liable for military service will not need to attach a medical certificate, and will still need to undergo a medical examination and psychological examination in person.
 The register includes among others personal data (full name, passport, address), health status, reasons for delay, sending and receiving subpoenas, appearance/failure to appear at the military registration and enlistment office, restrictions imposed for failure to appear, complaints and appeals in connection with accounting, administrative and criminal liability for military registration.
-Citizens will also have the opportunity to check the registry through Gosuslugi portal or on the website of the registry of electronic subpoenas.
+Citizens will also have the opportunity to check the registry through the Gosuslugi portal or on the website of the registry of electronic subpoenas.
 The register of the call-ups will be synchronized with the register of persons liable for military service, but it will contain direct data about these official documents: